pardub/archive_github/README.md

 - After ingestion, you can stop Airflow by running `docker-compose down` in the airflow folder where the `docker-compose.yaml` file is located.
 - Remember to power off the VM in Google Cloud Platform to prevent incurring unnecessary costs.

-## Establishing the configuration for dbt Cloud.
+## Establishing the configuration for dbt Cloud

 - Sign up for a [dbt Cloud account](https://www.getdbt.com/signup)
 - Create a new project and name it, such as `gh-archive`.
 In the Advanced settings, set the Project subdirectory to `dbt`.